daegalus/csrd/content.en/05-game-mastering/01-creatures.md

 **Loot:** Blackguards usually have treasures equivalent to three or four expensive items, a few useful manifest cyphers, and an artifact weapon or armor.

-GM intrusions:The blackguard's weaponflares with unholy power,inflicting an additional6 points of damage(ignores Armor).A slain blackguardrises as an undead or ispossessed by a demonand continues to figh
+**GM intrusions:**The blackguard's weaponflares with unholy power,inflicting an additional6 points of damage(ignores Armor).A slain blackguardrises as an undead or ispossessed by a demonand continues to figh

 {{< hint danger >}} {{< columns2 >}} Cambion <---> 5 (15) {{< /columns2 >}}{{< /hint >}}